Lifestyle

 JAIPUR TO DEOGARH

-One time, during the drive to Deogarh, I found a woman from the village sitting on the top of a hill and she was kuto-ing (grinding) some sukha red berries into a chutney with lal mirch and other masalas….
-The taste of that chutney does not leave my mouth.
+One time, during the drive to Deogarh, I found a woman from the village sitting on the top of a hill and she was kuto-ing (grinding) some sukha (dry) red berries into a chutney with lal mirch (red chilli) and other masalas…the taste of that chutney lingers in my mouth.

-If you go to different places — that are on tune with the kind of person you are — you become one with nature and yourself, quieten down or just switch off.
+If you go to different places — that are in tune with the kind of person you are — you become one with nature and yourself.
+You can quieten down or just switch off.

 I’ve been going there for over a decade now.
 The Deogarh Mahal is steeped in history; it has the Deogarh School of paintings, which are beautifully preserved.
 Initially, we stayed at the Mahal itself, in the main suite, because it just transports you into the grandeur of another period and how life was then.
 More recently, however, I’ve been staying at Dev Shree, a new boutique hotel owned by Shatrunjai Singh Chundawat and his wife, Bhavna.
-Now a part of the Relais & Châteaux luxury hotel chain, the kind of love and attention to detail that the couple runs it with, it has that typical old-world feel – rooted in our traditions and heritage but not in a touristy manner.
+Now, it is a part of the Relais & Châteaux luxury hotel chain.
+It has that typical old-world feel — rooted in our traditions and heritage — but not in a touristy manner.
 The Mahal is surrounded by lakes that fill up during the monsoons, and if you’re there during that time, you don’t feel like you’re in India.
-I’ve seen a 100-metre waterfall and trekked up there too.
-There’s also a quaint train journey that you can take, which crosses over very deep ravines, and you can feed monkeys along the way!
-Shatrunjai is a raconteur and can make you go breathless over tales spanning across natural history to the legends that old temples in the region boast of, to treating you to the most scrumptious meals made by villagers in a farmland!
+I’ve seen a 100-metre-high waterfall and trekked up there too.
+There’s also a quaint train journey that you can take, which crosses over deep ravines, and you can feed monkeys along the way!
+Shatrunjai is a raconteur whose tales span natural history to the legends that old temples in the region boast of.
+He also treats you to the most scrumptious meals made by villagers in a farmland!
 I can go back to Deogarh every year, it never bores me.

 HYDERABAD TO HAMPI’S BOULDERS RESORT

-If you have a love of the outdoors; or simply seek some quiet away from the city, then the raw, untouched surroundings, the flowing rhythm of the river, vibrant bird song and wildlife, at Hampi’s Boulders Resort is perfect for nature seekers from Hyderabad to visit regularly.
+If you have a love of the outdoors, or simply seek some quiet away from the city, then head to the raw, untouched surroundings, the flowing rhythm of the river, vibrant birdsong and wildlife at Hampi’s Boulders Resort.
+It is the perfect destination for nature seekers from Hyderabad.

-Situated along the banks of the Tungabhadra, as it weaves and carves its way around, the resort is nestled, amongst the boulders and natural rock formations where crocodiles sunbathe.
-I like visiting any place that is a creative hub or a centre that has history.
-Often you come away awed by what the human mind and imagination can do.
-A trip that connects you with nature is a reminder of something vaster, it is a reconnection perhaps to our own innate nature.
+Situated along the banks of the Tungabhadra, as it weaves and carves its way around, the resort is nestled amongst the boulders and natural rock formations where crocodiles sunbathe.
+I like visiting any place that is a creative hub or a historical centre.
+Often, you come away awed by what the human mind and imagination can do.
+A trip that connects you with nature is a reminder of something bigger.
+It is perhaps a reconnection to our own innate nature.

-A first timer should consider the island treks through the forest and rocks, a walk to the spectacular waterfalls, a visit around the lake – for bird watching, the bamboo bridges that take you to the stunning boulder formations — everything in the resort centres around exploration and discovery.
-About a half-hour away is the UNESCO world heritage site of Hampi.
-The centre of the Vijayanagara Empire in the 14th century, Hampi’s historical forts, temples, sculptures and monuments should not be missed.
+Everything in the resort centres around exploration and discovery.
+A first-timer should consider the island treks through the forest and rocks, a walk to the spectacular waterfalls, a visit around the lake.
+For birdwatching, take the bamboo bridges to the stunning boulder formations.
+About half-hour away is the UNESCO World Heritage Ssite of Hampi.
+The centre of the Vijayanagara Empire in the 14th century, Hampi, with its historical forts, temples, sculptures and monuments, should not be missed.

 MUMBAI TO PURUSHWADI